alchemy-swift/alchemy/Docs/7_Security.md

 ## Auth Middleware

-Incoming `Request` can be automatically authorized against your Rune `Model`s by conform your `Model`s to "authable" protocols and protecting routes with the generated `Middleware`.
+Incoming `Request` can be automatically authorized against your Rune `Model`s by conforming your `Model`s to "authable" protocols and protecting routes with the generated `Middleware`.

 ### Basic Auth Middleware